Perfecting the Perfect Part Time Job: Waiting Tables

 This isn’t just about the tips though.
 Seeing each new customer as a complete person vs a number will improve your chances of providing them great service, and it may even lead to other career opportunities.

 Have you ever worked as a waitress or waiter?
-What are your tips for becoming a better server?
+What are your tips for becoming a great server?
 Never been a server?
 What do you think makes a good server?

 Part time jobs nowadays are being used by many people as a source of extra income because these jobs are mostly considered leisure jobs but the truth is it is as difficult to get as a real job.